 Personal Psycho Social Web Derived DNA & Cybernetic decision making: 2004.
 Burda Center for Innovative Communications publication: http://web.bgu.ac.il/Eng/Centers/burda/Publications/Articles/ ICA paper New Orleans) Lemelshtrich Latar, N.

 The Expression of Opinions through the New Electronic Mass Media: an Experimental and Cybernetic View In Robotics, Control and Society, N. Moray, WR.
 Ferrel, & WB/ Rouse eds., pp: 187-202, Taylor & Francis Ltd., 1990.
 Lemelshtrich Latar, N.

 Two-Way Communications: Political and Design Analysis of a Home Terminal Policy.
 Research Series, Sage Publications no 90-011 vol 2, 1974.
 (Sponsored by the Center for Policy Research , Columbia University, New York.)
 Lemelshtrich Latar, N.

 Screen Feedback from Home Terminals In Talking Back: Citizen Feedback and Cable Technology, I. de Sole Pool eds., pp: 191-219, M.I.T.
 Press, Cambridge, Mass., 1973.
 Lemelshtrich Latar, Noam

 Other management activity:

-1974- 1999 CEO and Chairman of an industrial company in the area of water conservation with global joint ventures and projects including in third world countries.
-The company developed and owned many water conservation patents. ( this in parallel to teaching and research at Tel Aviv and the Hebrew Universities in the area of New Media)
+1974- 1999 CEO and Chairman of an industrial company with global joint ventures and projects including in third world countries.
+This in parallel to the academic activity in new media communications.